-Launching in September 2018, LGBT Magazine Archive will comprise archival runs of 26 of the most influential, long-running 20th/21st-century magazines in this field, amounting to approximately 400,000 pages of content.
+Launched in September 2018, LGBT Magazine Archive includes archival runs of 26 of the most influential, long-running 20th/21st-century magazines in this field, amounting to approximately 400,000 pages of content.

-The LGBT Magazine Archive will offer the complete backfiles of many of the leading, established, long-running periodicals of this type.
+The LGBT Magazine Archive offers the backfiles of many of the leading, established, long-running periodicals of this type.
 Coverage is from the first issue of each publication, with the earliest content dating from 1957 and the default termination point for each title is 2015 (or the journal ceased date).
-Each title is scanned from cover to cover in full color.
+Each issue is scanned from cover to cover in full color.*

 Magazines of this type have been a crucial source of identification for many LGBT people; they chronicle the evolution of myriad aspects of LGBT history and culture, including law/politics/society, the arts, health, and, lifestyle.
 Whilst this material will be indispensable for dedicated LGBT studies and broader gender/sexuality research, it will, additionally, cater to interests in many related disciplines, including 20th-century history and culture, sociology, psychology, health, and literature/arts.